Frequently Asked Questions

 What resources are available to me for helping with remote access and staying connected?

 The College of Health and Human Sciences IT COVID-19 Resources page has info on connecting to your college drives via Citrix.
 The Keep Working website has a list of resources available for accessing University systems from a remote location.
 Find information on connecting securely, access to email and calendar programs, and file sharing and conferencing via Microsoft Teams.

 Microsoft Teams is a full-featured collaboration and communication platform that is available to all CSU faculty, staff, and students.
 Teams can be used for communicating with your peers and others at the university through instant messaging, audio calls, video conferencing, file sharing, and other collaborative activities.

 What is the plan for returning to work on campus in person?

-Please see the Return to Campus webpage on the CSU COVID-19 Recovery website for the latest updates.
+Please see the info on returning to in-person work on the CSU COVID-19 website for the latest updates.

 What will my classroom look like?

 How will my research program be affected by COVID-19?

 Please see the Vice President for Research Office Keep Researching webpage for more information on the impact of COVID-19 on research programs at CSU.